Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/project-format/project/project-file.md

 	- The path to save the finished build file when using `OPEN` and `BUILD` modes.
 - `port`: number
 	- The network port to serve the project on when using `SERVE` and `OPEN` modes.
-- `remoteAddress`: string *(Optional)*
-	- The IP address or hostname to connect to instead of the localhost.
 - `servePlaceIds`: {number} *(Optional)*
 	- An array of place IDs to serve.
 Lync will refuse to connect if the open place ID isn't found in the array.
 - `globIgnorePaths`: {string} *(Optional)*